docwho2/java-chime-voicesdk-sma/README.md

 endpoint/rtp_symmetric=yes
 ```

-You can observe no less than 12 endpoints ready to take your call in each region !!!
+You can observe no less than 12 endpoints are ready to take your call in each region !!!

 ```
 Asterisk*CLI> pjsip show endpoint aws-chime-oregon